 TGbe editor: please modify the first two paragraphs as follows (note the baseline is D2.1.1 and doc 11-22/1280r4):

-Restricted TWT operation described in this subclause enables the BSS to use enhanced medium access protection and resource reservation mechanisms for delivery of latency sensitive traffic.
+Restricted TWT operation described in this subclause enables (#13060)the STAs in the BSS to use enhanced medium access protection and resource reservation mechanisms for delivery of latency sensitive traffic.

 An EHT STA that supports R-TWT operation has dot11RestrictedTWTOptionImplemented set to true, otherwise, the EHT STA has dot11RestrictedTWTOptionImplemented set to false.
 An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12689) to 1(#13017) and shall set the Broadcast TWT Support subfield in transmitted HE Capabilities element to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12689) to 0.

+(#13016)An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in its transmitted EHT Capabilities elements(#12689) to 1 (#13017)and shall set the Broadcast TWT Support subfield in its transmitted HE Capabilities element to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in its transmitted EHT Capabilities elements(#12689) to 0.

 4 CIDs in 35.9.2.2 and 35.9.3